Skip to content

 Welding rods are of two types: consumable and non-consumable welding rods.
 Consumable electrodes are incorporated into the weld bond.
 The electrode acts as filler metal, melting together with the metals to be welded.
 Non-consumable electrodes, on the other hand, are not consumed during welding since a separate welding rod is used as the filler metal that melts and binds the metals together.

-Choosing the appropriate welding rod, however, can be challenging due to a large number of options available.
+Choosing the appropriate welding rod, however, can be challenging due to the large number of options available.
 As a result, the following are some of the most regularly used welding rods and their characteristics:

 1. 6010 Welding Rod